igordzie97/igordzie97/README.md

 - Docker / Docker Swarm - App containerization

 ### [Northwind database - MongoDB](https://github.com/igordzie97/mongodb-databases-project)
-The project purpose is to implement system executing basic operations on Northwind database.
+The project purpose is to implement the system executing basic operations on Northwind database.
 It is used MongoDB as an example of Document-oriented database.

 **Technologies:**
 - MongoDB - NoSQL database management system